ZhangYipeng01/MCP/README.md

    - Without data augmentation: Run **Multicover_process1.py** followed by **Multicover_process2.py**.
    - With data augmentation: Run **Multicover_aug_process1.py** followed by **Multicover_aug_process2.py**.

-By following these steps, you'll be set to generate PMC features for your dataset in the '/result/' directory.
+By following these steps, you'll be set to generate MCP features for your dataset in the '/result/' directory.

 ## Visualization